"I GOT A WARRANT! WHAT DO I DO?"

 - Option # 1: Appear at Tomball Municipal Court and plea "Guilty" or "No Contest".
 Pay your fine, court costs, and fees.
 If you cannot pay the fine in one lump sum, then you may apply for a payment plan.

 - Option #2: Appear at Tomball Municipal Court and post a cash bond.
-Posting a bond will immediately remove your arrest warrant.
+Posting a cash bond will immediately remove your arrest warrant.
 Usually, the cash bond amount is the amount due listed on your warrant.
 Posting a bond does not mean that you are guilty of your charged offense.
 You will be scheduled to come to court and discuss your case with the prosecutor.
-If you wish to plea "Not Guilty" you can do so.
-Your cash bond can be used to help pay fines and fees, and your cash bond balance will be refunded to you after your case is disposed (if you do not owe fines and fees).
-If you have a "post-judgment warrant", or "Capias Profine", you cannot post a bond.
+If you wish to plea "Not Guilty" and have a trial you can do so.
+Your cash bond can be used to help pay fines and fees, and any balance remaining after fines and fees are paid will be refunded to you after your case is disposed.
+If you have a "post-judgment warrant", or "Capias Profine", you cannot post a cash bond.

-- Option # 3: Go to a bail bondsman (Surety) and have him post your bond for you.
-Posting a bond will immediately remove your arrest warrant.
-You will have to find a bonding company that is registered with Harris County.
+- Option # 3: Go to a bail bondsman (Surety) and have the bail bondsman post a surety bond for you.
+Posting a surety bond will immediately remove your arrest warrant.
+You will have to pay surety fees (approximately 10% of bond amount) to the bail bondsman.
+The bonding company must be registered with Harris County.
+NO OUT OF COUNTY BONDS WILL BE ACCEPTED.
 Posting a bond is not payment of your fine or fees, and you may still owe fines or fees when your case is finally disposed.
-Your warrants will be lifted, but you will have to come to court on your scheduled date.
+Your warrants will be lifted, but you will have to come to court on your scheduled court date.
 The surety fees you pay to a bail bondsman are not refundable.
-NO OUT OF COUNTY BONDS WILL BE ACCEPTED.
-If you have a Capias Profine, you may not post a Surety bond.
+If you have a Capias Profine, you may not post a surety bond.

 - Option # 4: Hire an attorney.
 Your attorney can post an "Attorney Bond" for you.
-Please note that the attorney has to be registered with Harris County as an approved surety in order to post your bond.
+The attorney has to be registered in Harris County as an approved surety in order to post your bond.
 Most importantly, your attorney can give you legal advice and tell you about all the consequences of your decisions relative to your case.
 Remember, Court staff, judges, and prosecutors are not allowed to give you legal advice; only your attorney can do that.
 If you have a Capias Profine, your attorney cannot post bond for you.

-- Option #5: You can turn yourself in to the Tomball Police Department.
+- Option #5: Turn yourself in to the Tomball Police Department.
 You will be taken into custody.
 A Magistrate will see you within 24 hours to discuss your options with you.
 The Magistrate may lower your bond or release you without requiring a bond as long as you promise to appear in Court.

-- Option #6: Come to a "Safeharbor Docket" and speak to the judge about your warrants or Capias Profines.
-You will not be arrested if you appear in Court for a "Safeharbor" hearing.
-"Safeharbor Dockets" are usually on Wednesday mornings at 9:00.
+- Option #6: Come in person to a "Walk-in Docket" and speak to the judge about your warrant(s) or Capias Profine(s).
+You will not be arrested when you appear in person for a "Walk-in Docket" hearing.
+"Walk-in Dockets" are usually on Wednesday mornings at 9:00.
 You should contact the Court Clerk in advance for instructions on when and where to appear.
-If you appear before the judge on a "Safeharbor Docket", the judge will place your warrants or Capias Profines "on hold" and you will not be arrested as long as you appear in Court and work toward resolving your cases as required.
+If you appear before the judge during a "Walk-in Docket", the judge may place your warrant(s) or Capias Profine(s) "on hold" and you will not be arrested as long as you continue to appear on your court date(s) and work toward resolving your case(s) as required.

-- Option #7: Come to the Court Clerk's office during business hours to request a convenient court date.
-You will not be arrested if you come to the Court Clerk's office to request a court date.
-If the judge grants you a court date, then you will be given a date to appear at a regular docket and discuss your case with the Prosecutor and/or Judge.
-If the judge grants your request for a court date, your warrants or Capias Profines will be placed "on hold" and you will not be arrested as long as you appear on your court date and work toward resolving your cases as required.
-If for some reason the judge does not grant your request for a new court date, you may still appear at any "Safeharbor Docket" as described in Option 6 above.
+- Option #7: Contact the Court Clerk's office during regular business hours and request a court date.
+You may request a court date by phone, by mail, by email, or in person.
+You will not be arrested if and when you come to the Court Clerk's office to request a court date.
+However, your warrant(s) and Capias Profine(s) will remain active until you appear in Court.
+If the judge grants your request for a court date, then you will be given a date to appear at a regular docket and your warrant(s) or Capias Profine(s) will be placed "on hold".
+You will not be arrested as long as you continue to appear on your court dates and work toward resolving your cases as required.
+If for some reason the judge does not grant your request for a new court date, you may still appear in person at any "Walk-in Docket" as described in Option 6 above.

-Payment options for warrants and Capias Profines are CASH, Credit Card (VISA or Mastercard ONLY), Money Order or a Certified Bank Check .
+Payment options for people with warrants and Capias Profines are CASH, Credit Card (VISA or Mastercard ONLY), Money Order, or a Certified Bank Check.
 NO PERSONAL CHECKS will be accepted once you have a warrant or Capias Profine.
 No phone payments will be accepted.
 Credit cards holders need to appear in person with photo ID.

 FINANCIAL HARDSHIP OR INDIGENCY